Cold War (1953–1962): Computers

-Computers in the Soviet Union

 The Soviet Union faced a dilemma in that Western science was what Soviet scientific progress had been measured against.
-The dilemma for the Soviets was that while they wanted to surpass and overtake Western science, they had to borrow it in order to further their scientific progress.
 The results were that many Soviets were denouncing Western science but would turn around and describe a national need for the same theory they just denounced.
 The Soviet Union first began getting reports about electronically stored digital programs designed and built in Britain and the United States in the 1940s which got great attention from Soviet mathematicians and physicists working on defense projects that needed large amounts of computation.
 Soviet scientists got information about these computers from publications and survey articles.
 But they may have also got some of this information through their intelligence channels.
-One former intelligence officer attached to the Soviet consulate in New York has recently revealed that in 1942-46 he obtained over 20,000 pages of classified documents from seven agents working at the plants and laboratories of RCA, Western Electric, Westinghouse, General Electric, and two aircraft companies that held military contracts which these documents contained scientific and technical information on radar, sonar, computers, and other electrical equipment.
 The first electronic digital computers were used for large-scale military calculations.
 Ballistic missile programs were major clients of Soviet digital computing and were used for calculating missile trajectories which the first problem solved but the large high speed computer M-2, was the calculation of thermodynamic and hydrodynamic parameters for missile design.
 Anti-missile defenses also pushed for computer developments.
 One of the first problems solved by a computer was the calculation of the dependency of the target destruction probability on the detonation efficiency of fragmentation warheads.

-The Soviet Union got in the game of computers early and further developed them to make them into useful pieces of equipment for military purposes.
-This was fueled in part by wanting to compete with Western sciences but also this was during the Cold War which meant the United States was also investing into computers which gave the Soviet Union extra motive to keep investing into them.